rocksteadyrose/clicky-game/README.md

 <img width="1097" alt="screen shot 2018-07-21 at 6 43 13 pm" src="https://user-images.githubusercontent.com/34491285/43040915-54cb423c-8d17-11e8-9a06-869c8a5f546f.png">

-For this project, the goal was to break the UI into various components, manage compoent state, and respond to user events using React.
+For this project, the goal was to break the UI into various components, manage component state, and respond to user events using React.

 **INSTRUCTIONS:**